Cutler and Gross

-Cutler and Gross is a British luxury eyewear brand, founded by Graham Cutler and Tony Gross in 1969.
-It is based in the Knightsbridge area of London.
+Cutler and Gross is a British luxury eyewear brand, founded in London by opticians Graham Cutler and Tony Gross in 1969.
+The frames are handmade in the brand's atelier in Italy, and have been worn by the likes of Madonna, Javier Bardem, Bill Nighy, Rihanna, Lady Gaga, Kate Moss and Manolo Blahnik.

 History

 The brand was started in London in 1969 by partners Graham Cutler and Tony Gross, who first met at Northampton College while studying optometry in the early 1960s.
-They opened their first optician's office in Knightsbridge in 1971, stocking handmade bespoke frames, and soon won recognition for pioneering the concept of fashion eyewear.
+They opened their first optician's office in Knightsbridge in 1971, stocking handmade bespoke frames, and soon won recognition for pioneering the concept of fashionable eyewear.

-Their collection has developed from only sunglasses, now incorporating optical designs for prescription lenses.
-Marie Wilkinson, who has worked at Cutler and Gross since 1982, is now the head of design.
+Their collection developed from producing only sunglasses, to currently incorporating optical designs for prescription lenses.
+Their products are designed to be unisex, for men, and women.
+It is made to complement all lifestyles and face shapes.

-Famous fans of the brand have included Madonna, Rihanna, Lady Gaga, Kate Moss and Manolo Blahnik.

 Boutiques

-As well as their flagship boutique in London's Knightsbridge district, Cutler and Gross has a 'vintage' shop in Knightsbridge, which was named amongst "The 100 Best Shops in London" by Time Out London and a store in Spitalfields, East London.
-Outside of the capital, the brand has only one other shop in the city of Bath, England.
+As well as their flagship boutique in London's Knightsbridge district, Cutler and Gross have stores in Spitalfields, Bath, Toronto, and New York.

-Internationally, Cutler and Gross have bespoke boutiques in the SoHo district of New York City, West Hollywood, and Toronto.

-The Cutler and Gross Museum

-In August 2011, Cutler and Gross launched their museum spanning the top floor of their Knightsbridge store.
-The floor has a permanent display of more than four thousand frames that date back to 1969.
-Also on the top floor is the bespoke service mirrored room, where the clients can create their own glasses or choose a bespoke service and have a pair designed for them.

 Fashion

-Cutler and Gross eyewear is designed at the Cutler and Gross headquarters in Marylebone, London, and is handmade in a factory in Domegge di Cadore, Italy.
+Cutler and Gross eyewear is designed and made in the brand's factory in Domegge di Cadore, Italy.

 The company's eyewear has been worn on catwalks and in magazines, including Vogue, Glamour, Elle, Grazia, Marie Claire, Dazed & Confused, GQ, Vanity Fair, Esquire, The Financial Times, and Forbes.